 The median Q score is correlated to the generation of a good consensus among reads with the same UMIs.
 When there are not enough "big UMI" reads (i.e., reads created out of consensus of 2 or more reads carrying the same UMI barcode), the Q scores will be similar to the original Q scores calculated for the raw sequencing.
 In this case, you cannot benefit of stringent filtering based on average Q scores that are expected to improve by the creation of UMI reads.

 The improvements of the Q score values can be inspected in the report called "Create UMI Report" Summary table (figure 6.9).
 When there is no difference in Q score between reads and UMI reads, adjust the Average quality parameter as described above.
 Note that paired UMI reads are considered two reads when counting UMI reads, hence when inspecting the table in figure 6.9, there are almost twice as many UMI reads as there are UMI groups.

 If the barcodes are not unique (i.e., their base composition is in percentage of the total barcodes very small), there is a risk that the UMI consensus step will group barcodes together that are meant to tag different fragments, and therefore reducing the quality of the consensus.
-This can be inspected in the plot "Nucleotide percentages of the unique molecular barcode symbols" of the report "Create UMI report" (figure 5.10).
-For good quality, we expect a distribution to be as much skewed to the left as possible.
+This can be inspected in the plot "Nucleotide percentages of the unique molecular barcode symbols" of the report "Create UMI report" (figure 6.10).
+For good quality, we expect the distribution to be skewed to the left as much as possible.

 Appropriate coverage is important to achieve the best results when using UMIs, particularly when you wish to call variants with an allele-fraction lower than 5%.
 In our analyses, we observe that a UMI-coverage of at least 2000X is recommended to achieve the best results.